Docs

-Sui gRPC API
+Sui gRPC API - High Performance Access

-High-Performance Blockchain Data Access#
+High-Performance Blockchain Data Access

 Dwellir's Sui gRPC API provides a high-performance alternative to traditional JSON-RPC for accessing Sui blockchain data.
 Built on Protocol Buffers and HTTP/2, gRPC offers superior performance, type safety, and efficient binary serialization for demanding applications that require minimal latency and maximum throughput.

-Why Use gRPC?#
+Why Use gRPC?

-Performance Advantages#
+Performance Advantages

 • Binary Protocol: Protocol Buffers provide compact binary encoding, reducing payload sizes by up to 70% compared to JSON